-The point, however, is that expats have to be careful about picking the person or environment that comes to function as their Expat Spirit Guide.
+The point, however, is that expats have to be careful about picking the person or environment that comes to function as their spirit guide.

 There are several long threads on our discussion boards of expats complaining about their French mother-in-laws.
 I genuinely like mine — and, as a Bourguignonne who grew up during the war on a farm without running water or electricity, she does represent what the French call les français de souche.
 So she has been a wonderful and helpful point of reference for me.